Wesley-DeMontigny/WLUS/README.md

 # WLUS
-Server Emulator for Lego Universe written in Python 3.4.4
+This is a LEGO Universe Emulator written in Python 3.6 In order for this to work you need to put a pyraknet installation inside of the same folder as the server